 Selection Process

-KMMS considers a mix of academic achievements and UCAT scores but has historically applied a relatively low UCAT threshold.
+KMMS considers a mix of academic achievements and UCAT scores but has historically applied a relatively low UCAT threshold (47th percentile for the most recent data).
 SJT banding is also important, and Band 4 applicants are usually rejected.

 Key Tip